Where to live in city

 Rotterdam harbor as seen from the Kijkduin dunes (Photo: Wirestock/Getty Images)

-Rotterdam itself is split into 14 districts, each with a number of smaller, unique neighborhoods within them.
+Rotterdam itself is divided into 14 districts, each with a number of smaller, unique neighborhoods.
 For simplicity, this overview will be given by district rather than neighborhood.

 Little C Coolhaven, a new housing development along the waterfront, offers modern apartments close by.
 For more spacious city living (with a matching price tag), expats can look towards the stately buildings around Erasmus Bridge, such as New Orleans and Montevideo.